Denver Broncos vs. Washington Football Team NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Denver has combined with its opponents to put up more than 44.5 points only two times this season.
+- Denver and its opponents have scored at least 44.5 points only two times this year.

 - Washington's games have gone over 44.5 points in four of seven chances this season.

-- Sunday's over/under is 3.6 points higher than the combined 40.9 PPG average of the two teams.
+- The combined points per game average of the two teams, 40.9, is 3.6 points fewer than Sunday's over/under.

-- These two squads surrender a combined 48.1 points per game, 3.6 more than this contest's over/under.
+- This contest's total is 3.6 points lower than the 48.1 these two squads combine to give up per game in 2020.

-- The Broncos and their opponents score an average of 42.6 points per game, 1.9 fewer than Sunday's total.
+- Broncos games have an average total of 42.6 points this season, 1.9 fewer than Sunday's over/under.

-- The 46.6 PPG average total in Football Team games this season is 2.1 points more than this game's over/under.
+- In 2020, games involving the Football Team have averaged a total of 46.6 points, 2.1 more than the set over/under in this contest.

 Broncos stats and trends